 Let’s talk about white chocolate, lemon, and sugar cookies.
-While I am not a big fan of white chocolate myself (it’s not really chocolate, folks…no heart health benefits whatsoever), Carl loves the stuff.
+While I am not a big fan of white chocolate myself (it’s not really chocolate, folks…), Carl loves the stuff.
 And in a white sugar cookie it really is the way to go.
 And lemon zest I am ALL OVER, so that totally counteracts the fact that we are using pretend albino chocolate.

 These were the best new cookie recipe I’ve tried in awhile, and, since cookies are my second favorite food, I try a lot of cookies.
 These even beat out a recent batch of triple chocolate (yup, real chocolate) cookies in a well-attended popularity contest.

 When it comes to cookies, that is.

 These cookies were one of the recipes we made on our sister day on Chelsea’s all-too-brief visit to the valley of my residence.

 You may have noticed from some of Chelsea’s posts that she is gluten intolerant.
 When she had her daughter she told me after the birth: “I wasn’t sure at first if I was in labour or if I had eaten something with wheat in it”.
 I’ve always said I would be simply unable to cut out wheat given my adoration of carbs, but with that calmly uttered sentence I realized I could give up just about anything if it meant not feeling like I was perpetually in labour.
 Yikes.
 My sympathies have quadrupled and then some for people with major food sensitivities.